gruntwork-io/terragrunt/README.md

 terraform apply
 ```

 Note that Terragrunt will respect any `TF_VAR_xxx` variables you've manually set in your environment, ensuring that
 anything in `inputs` will NOT be override anything you've already set in your environment.

+#### Variable precedence
+Terragrunt follows the same variable precedence as [terraform](https://www.terraform.io/docs/configuration/variables.html#variable-definition-precedence).

+If the same variable is assigned multiple values, Terraform will use the **last** value it finds overriding any previous values.

+Variables are loaded in the following order:

+- Environment variables.
+- `terraform.tfvars` file, if present.
+- `terraform.tfvars.json` file, if present.
+- Any `*.auto.tfvars`/`*.auto.tfvars.json` files, processed in order of their filenames.
+- Any `-var`/`-var-file` options on the command line, in the order they are provided.

 ### Locals